HISTORY

 New ventures

-In 2004, the FORD MOTOR COMPANY appointed the Group as global aid and relief distributor.
+In 2004, FORD MOTOR COMPANY appointed the Group as global aid and relief distributor.

-In 2006, Mads Kjaer resigned from the Executive Management Board to become chairman of the Board.
-The Board appointed Per S. Lundgren as the new CEO.
+In 2006, Mads Kjaer resigned from Executive Management to become chairman of the Board, a position he returned to in 2017.

-In Mozambique, business continued to grow and new workshops were built in Beira, Nampula, Tete and Inhambane to provide better market coverage and service.
+In Mozambique, business continued to grow, and new workshops were built in Beira, Nampula, Tete and lnhambane to provide better market coverage and service.

 In 2011, new MOTORCARE branches were also opened in Bo and Makeni, Sierra Leone.